PBSC-Hammond/CAI1001/README.md

  * B) Identifying data sources and their production;
  * C) Using and manipulating data sets to train learning models

+#### PLO’s associated with this course:

+ **Applied Artificial Intelligence (AS)**

+* **PLO-1:** Explain attributes of the field of AI including:
+   * A) The AI Project lifecycle,
+   * B) ethical and legal considerations in ai,
+   * C) career opportunities in the field of AI and recognize the value of emotional intelligence, effective communication, and the ability to embrace change in the field of AI

 ## Course Modules

 ### Module 1: Digital Literacy